iWinston/typeorm-plus/README.md

 Relations can be unidirectional or bidirectional.
 Currently, our relation between PhotoMetadata and Photo is unidirectional.
 The owner of the relation is PhotoMetadata, and Photo doesn't know anything about PhotoMetadata.
-This makes it complicated to access photo metadata from the photo objects.
+This makes it complicated to access PhotoMetadata from the Photo side.
-To fix it we should add an inverse relation, and make relations between PhotoMetadata and Photo bidirectional.
+To fix this issue we should add an inverse relation, and make relations between PhotoMetadata and Photo bidirectional.
 Let's modify our entities:

 ```typescript